Frank Blees (bass-baritone) studied with several important teachers including Erika Köth, Birgit Nilsson, and Walter Berry.

 at the Landestheater Detmold.

-at the Staatstheater Braunschweig as Sultan Nazreddin in the rarely performed opera Aladin by Kurt Atterberg.
+and making his debut at the Staatstheater Braunschweig as Sultan Nazreddin in the rarely performed opera Aladin by Kurt Atterberg.
 In

 summer 2017 he made his debut as Don Juan de Peralta in a scenic production of the Spanish zarzuelaEl barberillo de Lavapiés,

 one of the most famous works of this genre, which took place in Los Realejos on Tenerife.
+After appearing as guest performer in a new production

 Voice training and interpretation based on natural breathing and vocal technique are important concerns for Frank Blees, and